 contain the document using the xsi:base64Binary data type (Note: This is the logical representation of the document in the XML.
 The wire format may be different; see ITI TF-2x: Appendix V.8)

-A full XML Schema Document for the XDS types is available online on the IHE FTP site, see ITI TF-2x: Appendix W.
+A full XML Schema Document for the XDS types is available online: see ITI TF-2x: Appendix W.

 Below is an example of the SOAP Body for a Provide and Register Document Set-b Request message